cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

     }

 You can then add test cases as you see fit.
-The ``cdap-data-pipeline-plugins-archetype`` includes an example of this.
+The ``cdap-data-pipeline-plugins-archetype`` includes an example of this unit test.

 .. highlight:: java